Division of Student Life

 - Create a Gator CareerLink to find internships and full-time positions

 Counseling and Wellness Center

-The Counseling and Wellness Center at 3190 Radio Road provides counseling, consultation and crisis intervention services to currently enrolled undergraduate and graduate students and their spouses/partners.
-These services include individual, couples and group counseling; outreach programs and consultations; classes/guest lectures and research; and an extensive professional training program for mental health professionals.
-All of the Center’s programs and services are designed to help students develop the personal awareness and skills necessary to take advantage of the educational opportunities at the university.
+CWC services are available to all currently enrolled undergraduate and graduate students and their spouses/partners who have paid the health fee.
+All the Center’s programs and services are designed to help students develop the personal awareness and skills necessary to take advantage of the educational opportunities at the university.

 Dean of Students